 - Potential to break other cars electric components or blow fuses

 - Damage to paintwork from cables rubbing against paintwork

 However, its worth noting that with jumper cables, there is no need to check on the battery.
-This can be a drawback of a jump starter as the internal battery will require charging and this is something that can be easily forgotten.
+This can be a drawback of a jump starter as the internal battery requires charging and this is something that can be easily forgotten.